johnbumgarner/newspaper3_usage_overview/README.md

 ### Fox News Extraction

 <p align="justify">
-Extracting specific data elements from Fox News requires querying the meta tags.
-These data elements that can be obtain in are the title of the article, the published date of the article and a summary of the article.
+Extracting specific data elements from Fox News requires querying the meta tags section of the HTML code.
+The data elements that can be extracted include the title of the article, the published date of the article and a summary of the article.
 Fox News does not use keywords, so extracting these is not possble.
 Extracting the authors of the article is also problematic, because Fox News does not use a standard tag (e.g., by-line) for this information.
 </p>